system76/docs/content/wireless.md

 ### Power Management

-Another way to help with Wifi issues is to turn off power management for the hardware.
+Another way to help with Wi-Fi issues is to turn off power management for the hardware.
 To do so, edit the configuration file with this command:

 ```bash
 sudo gedit /etc/NetworkManager/conf.d/default-wifi-powersave-on.conf